brimdata/zed/pkg/zng/docs/spec.md

 binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted.
-Unlike Avro, ZNG embeds type information in the data stream and thereby admits an efficient multiplexing of heterogenous data types by prepending to each data value a simple integer identifier to reference its type.
+Unlike Avro, ZNG embeds type information in the data stream and thereby admits an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.

 ZNG requires no external schema definitions as its type system